MukeshAdhvaryu/ASP.NETCore.MicroServices.Common/README.md

 That's it.

-# UPDATE: A single test project is created.
+## UPDATE1: A single test project is created.

 ### This project is with bare minimum code and can be used commonly for all frameworks i.e. xUnit, NUnit or MSTest.

 Which framework will be used can be decided by a user simply by defining compiler constants MODEL_USEXUNIT or MODEL_USENUNIT.
 If neither of those constants defined then MSTest will be used.

-# UPDATE: Criteria based search feature for models added.
+## UPDATE2: Criteria based search feature for models added.

 Try FindAll (ISearchParameter searchParameter) method.

-# UPDATE: Support for ClassData and MemberData attributes added.
+## UPDATE3: Support for ClassData and MemberData attributes added.

 ClassData attribute is mapped to: ArgSourceAttribute\<T\> where T: ArgSource ArgSource is an abstract class with an abstract property IEnumerable<object[]> Data {get; }